 Safi Morocco Travel Guide

 Moroccan cuisine is a rich blend of Amazigh, Arab, Andalusian, and French influences.
 Each region contributes specialties.
-Safi, a major fishing port, focuses on fresh seafood in its traditions, creating a distinct coastal flavor profile alongside classic Moroccan dishes.
+Safi, a major fishing port, focuses on newly caught seafood in its traditions, creating a distinct coastal taste profile alongside classic Moroccan dishes.
 Tagine and couscous are basic elements.

 Safi’s regional variation comes from its focus on chargrilled fish and seafood.
 Atlantic proximity means abundant fresh catch, prepared simply and deliciously.
 Expect more seafood pastillas and fish tagines here.